 Lux's E skill is Lucent Singularity, a delayed AoE damage.
 For those Gragas players out there, it's the same as Barrel Roll, except it slows your enemies while they are in the area.
 This also provides vision, while it's travelling, as well as while the AoE is active!
 After you throw down the orb, it has up to 5 seconds of delay before it detonates itself.
 For harassing, you want to explode it quickly, by pressing E again, because any enemy with some sense would know to stay out of it.
 Try throwing it behind the enemy, because most enemies would walk away to avoid getting hit.
 The AoE properties of this spell also makes for good farming, but do so at your own discretion, as the mana cost of this spell is a bit high.
 For those of you that understand the concept of "Orb-Walking", you can try: Lay a Lucent Singularity under your opponent, fire an auto attack while they are in range, explode the Lucent Singularity after you fire your auto attack, but before it hits.
 This is far more reliable for harassing, as your opponents would likely back off if they are marked.

 fillerAs you can see, the range of Lucent Singularity is quite high.
-The detonation radius is not small, and is in fact slightly bigger than the visual effects imply.
+The detonation radius is not small.
+Anyone with their hit-boxes touching the area will be damaged.